datle-dev/yubi/README.md

 All credit for the concept and design belongs to [monkeytype](https://monkeytype.com/).
 Most of Yubi is simply my attempt at recreating and reverse-engineering just a few of its many wonderful features.

-English word frequency list is from [IlyaSemenov/wikipedia-word-frequency](https://github.com/IlyaSemenov/wikipedia-word-frequency).
+Project Gutenberg word frequency list is from [Wiktionary's April 2006 Project Gutenberg 1-10000 word frequency list](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000).
+The list of words was also filtered manually to remove possible offensive words, single letter entries, some number entries, and entries with apostrophes that did not make sense by themselves.

 Sindarin words are from [Eldamo](https://eldamo.org/content/word-indexes/words-s.html) licensed under [CC BY 4.0 Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 These words are sorted alphabetically and not by any word frequency analysis.